 A: In the event of student absence for any reason, please notify me as far in advance as possible.
 I do not offer compensatory lessons for absences and/or missed lessons with less than a week’s notice.
 However, students have access to a studio-swap list, and a FaceTime option for at-home lessons in emergencies.
 For classes with more than one participant, there are no make-ups available.
 If the class occurred, the opportunity has passed.
 This is in respect for all students and the agreed upon schedule.
 This time is reserved.
 I cannot give the time away to someone else or fill it again.

 Q: What is your musical background/teaching training?

-A: I started lessons at a very early age.
+A: I have been teaching for over 15 years, but my musical journey began long before that.
+I started lessons at a very early age.
 I was lucky to have a teacher who was also a performer, and I learned from a young age that there are many ways to share the joy of music.
-I always loved to learn and perform, but teaching one-on-one was even more compelling.
-I started teaching when I was still in high school.
-I went on to teach at several community music schools, at the collegiate level, preparatory programs, and conservatory schools.
-I have a bachelor’s certificate in pedagogy, as well as a masters and a doctorate in piano performance and pedagogy.
-I believe that those who do well have an obligation to teach well, and I love teaching all ages and levels, both privately and group.
+Even while working toward my degrees for music, competing, touring, and performing internationally, I have been lucky enough to be involved in teaching everywhere I go.
+I have taught at several community music schools, at the collegiate level, preparatory programs, and conservatory schools.
+I have a bachelor’s degree in piano performance with a certificate in pedagogy, as well as a masters and a doctorate in piano performance and pedagogy.
+I believe that those who perform well have an obligation to teach well, and I love teaching all ages and levels, both privately and group.

 For more information, please contact Dr Schumann at firstname.lastname@example.org.